← Back to blog

 Doctoral project of Jasper Koekoek.

 This doctoral research project investigates the capacity of the contemporary keyboard player to internalize historical notation systems that predate the hegemony of modern staff notation.
-The period under examination is 1550–1650, and the focus is on the New German Keyboard Tablature (Neue Deutsche Orgeltabulatur, hereafter simply German Tablature) and the Keyboard Partitura (or Italian Keyboard Partitura, or open score; hereafter simply Partitura).
-Within their respective chrono-geographical cultures, both systems were central to a keyboardist’s expertise, and widely used media tailored to the polyphonically oriented musical practices of the time.
+The period under examination is 1550–1650, and the focus is on the New German Keyboard Tablature (Neue Deutsche Orgeltabulatur, hereafter simply German Tablature) and the Keyboard Partitura (or Italian Keyboard Partitura or open score; hereafter simply Partitura).
+Within their respective chrono-geographical cultural contexts, both systems were central to a keyboardist’s expertise, and widely used media tailored to the polyphonically oriented musical practices of the time.
 German Tablature, consisting only of letters and lines, served both solo keyboard and ensemble music.
-Partitura, by contrast, was a staff notation for keyboard comprising one staff per part—usually four—and required mastery of seven distinct clefs.
+Partitura was a four-staff keyboard notation that used seven distinct clefs.

-The overarching aim is to establish a more performer-oriented perspective on historical notations and to challenge their prevailing status as a predominantly musicological concern.
-In recent decades, performing with facsimiles has become increasingly common—even normative in some contexts—but this progress has not yet extended to historical keyboard notations.
-I argue that the next big step in the evolution of HIP will lie in the cultivation of notational polymathy.
-The results in this study may also serve as a basis for future pedagogical applications.
+The overarching aim is to establish a performer-oriented perspective on historical keyboard notations and to challenge their prevailing status as a predominantly musicological concern.
+In recent decades, performing with facsimiles has become increasingly common—even normative in some contexts—but this progress has yet to reach historical keyboard notations.
+Cultivating notational polymathy may be the next leap in the evolution of HIP, complementing developments such as the revival of continuo playing, historical temperaments and period instruments.
+The results in this study may serve as a basis for future pedagogical applications.

 Keywords: historical notation, historically informed performance, HIP, autoethnography, early music, renaissance, baroque, keyboard instruments